 Hotel Moskva – One of the most historic hotels in all of Belgrade, this is still the choice for many travellers looking for a bit of luxury during their stay.
 They offer a range of rooms with all guests receiving complimentary gym and spa access.
 There is the option to include breakfast in your nightly rate.
 Click here to see their latest prices.

 Not quite what you’re looking for?
-Click here to browse the best deals on hotels in Belgrade!
+Click here to browse other hotels in Belgrade!

 Where to Stay in Zagreb